ceph/go-ceph/README.md

 Once compiled, code using go-ceph is expected to dynamically link to the Ceph libraries.
 These libraries must be available on the system where the go based binaries will be run.
-The use of cgo does not allow for fully static binaries.
+Our use of cgo and ceph libraries does not allow for fully static binaries.

 go-ceph tries to support different Ceph versions.
 However some functions might only be available in recent versions, and others may be deprecated.
 In order to